pmattiollo/scalable-web-assigment/README.md

 It will run all the unit and integration tests.

 ## Running the application
-The execution requires Java and, by default, the port 8080 is going to used, so before you run the application make sure that port is ready to use.
+By default, the application will be initialized at localhost and use the 8080 port, so before you run the application make sure that port is ready to use.
 Furthermore, make sure the project has been sucessfully installed as described above.
-It can performed in a console (cmb, bash, etc.) or over an IDEA (IntelliJ, Eclipse, etc.).
-The output will be displayed at the same console:
+The execution can be performed in a console (cmb, bash, etc.) or over an IDEA (IntelliJ, Eclipse, etc.).
+The output will be displayed at the console:
 ```sh
 cd scalable-web-assigment
 java -jar target/scalable-web-assigment-0.0.1-SNAPSHOT.jar